ptwu/acad-fe/README.md

 ## Legal

-I make no money off the site itself.
+This site is not monetized in any way.
 This repository is licensed under [Apache License 2.0](https://github.com/ptwu/acad-fe/blob/main/LICENSE).

 ---